If I were limited to just one word to describe Bryce Canyon, it would be otherworldly.

 Sunset Point.
 If Sunrise Point is the place to be when the sun rises, Sunset Point is the perfect place to experience twilight.
 The shadows cast by the setting sun give the hoodoos a more ghostly feel, and the amphitheater is stunning.
 It’s a great spot to see features such as Thor’s Hammer and Wall Street.

 Bryce Point.
 The viewpoint named for Ebenezer Bryce is one of the most impressive, and you’ll enjoy sweeping views of Bryce Canyon at any time of day.
-Most visited at sunrise, when the rock colors are at their most vibrant, Bryce Point stands at an altitude of 8,300 feet and offers a great point to see many of the natural features that make Bryce Canyon so magical.
+Most visited at sunrise, when the rock colors are at their most vibrant, Bryce Point stands at an altitude of 8,300 feet and offers a great point to see many of the natural features that make the location so magical.

 Bryce Canyon Features to Find